Mc-Zen/quill/src/quantum-circuit.typ

   /// -> length | dictionary
   circuit-padding: .4em,

+  /// How many wires the circuit has or an array of wire counts, e.g.,
+  /// `(1, 1, 2)` for two quantum wires and one classical wire.
+  /// -> auto | int | array
+  wires: auto,

   /// Whether to automatically fill up all wires until the end.
   /// -> bool
   fill-wires: true,